crtdaniele/formesome/packages/formesome/README.md

 - ~~Add the debug mode~~
 - ~~useFormesome: add reset method~~
 - ~~OptionsRequired/OptionsNotRequired: add type for text input~~
+- Add changeset
+- Add eslint
 - useFormesome: return an object with the errors
-- Add eslint
 - Types: add new validations
 - Create the documentation (docusaurus)
 - Insert augumentation for the name of the form